Ericsson/dataplanebook/src/glossary.rst

       In practice, NUMA refers to DRAM access times.
-With the advent of CPU caches, *all* systems are NUMA in the sense that memory access varies with how far into the memory hiarcharchy the core needs to reach to retrieve the relevant :term:`cache line`.
+With the advent of CPU caches, *all* systems are NUMA in the sense that memory access varies with how far into the memory hierarchy the core needs to reach to retrieve the relevant :term:`cache line`.
 A SMP system may well have some asymmetry when it comes to DRAM memory access characteristics, but it's only considered NUMA